Joey Issa: Early life and education

-Issa was born in Kingston, Jamaica, to a Palestinian immigrant family.
-His father, John Issa (born 1939) was chairman of SuperClubs Resort.
+Issa was born in Kingston, Jamaica, to an immigrant family.
+His father, John Issa, founded SuperClubs Resorts.
 Issa received his secondary school education at Campion College in Kingston.

-In 1985 he became the 11th member of the Issa families to attend the College of the Holy Cross in Worcester, Massachusetts, where he pursued an accountancy degree.
-He became the founder and editor of Holy Cross Journal of Political Economy in 1988.
-For one year, he studied at the London School of Economics (LSE) in the United Kingdom, where he became president of the Afro-Caribbean Society, a multi-ethnic group.
+In 1985, he became the 11th member of the Issa family to attend the College of the Holy Cross in Worcester, Massachusetts, where he pursued a degree in accounting.
+As an undergraduate, he became the founder and editor of the Holy Cross Journal of Political Economy in 1988.
+For one year, he studied at the London School of Economics (LSE) in the United Kingdom, where he became the president of the Afro-Caribbean Society, a multi-ethnic group.

-Issa graduated in 1988 from Holy Cross, cum laude, as valedictorian with membership in Phi Beta Kappa, Alpha Sigma Nu, and Omicron Delta Epsilon.
+In 1988, Issa graduated from Holy Cross with a Bachelor of Arts, cum laude, as valedictorian with membership in Phi Beta Kappa, Alpha Sigma Nu, and Omicron Delta Epsilon.
 Upon returning home from college, he joined SuperClubs Resorts, which his father had started in the early 1980s.